All aboard the summer express

 Summer is not the time to think too much about what to wear; that's what the cold seasons are for.

 HOW DO YOU DESCRIBE YOUR PERSONAL SUMMER STYLE?

 “I can't define my style, because it always changes depending on the location, weather and my mood.
 But I do have a comfortable and functional approach to fashion, so overalls are a staple, or just a skirt paired with a T-shirt.
 Summer is not the time to think too much about what to wear; that's what the cold seasons are for.”

 WHAT SUMMER TRENDS ARE YOU MOST EXCITED ABOUT?

-"I'm not driven by trends, and especially for summer I'm really into just wearing really simple things – but cute one-piece swimsuits always do the trick for me.
-I like pairing them with trousers, shorts or skirts, just because I always want to be ready to jump in the ocean."
+“I'm not driven by trends, and especially for summer I'm really into just wearing really simple things – but cute one-piece swimsuits always do the trick for me.
+I like pairing them with pants, shorts or skirts, just because I always want to be ready to jump into the ocean.”

 Like any big city, Barcelona never stands still.
 Nevertheless, some things don't change.
 These are Nuria's top spots.

 “Barceloneta beach is really fun!
 It's always full of people, which can be a bit overwhelming, but if you're on the stretch closest to the W hotel it's usually less busy.
 I love to go paddleboarding, have lunch at one of the beachside restaurants, and perhaps make some new friends.”